tobeybill/TISATAFL/report/Report.md

 ## Firm Performance Score

-We needed a measure of performance to determine the effects of compensation on firm performance.
+We needed a measure of firm performance to determine how over and undercompensation affects it.
 Based on our initial research, we were originally going to use Tobin's Q as our measure, but reviewing *Determinants of Firm Performance: A Subjective Model (Sigo, 2020)* prompted us to take the analysis one step further.
 Because the review outlines many different factors that impact firm performance, we decided to create our own performance score for each firm in each year and compare that score to the performance variables we had calculated previously.
 The process for doing that involved the following:

-1. Determining relevant measures to firm performance (see firm performance variables above)
+1. Determined relevant measures to firm performance (see firm performance variables above)
     1. Sigo segmented firm performance measures into 9 categories ranging from Profitability Performance to Social Performance, these categories were then broken down into the various measures that corresponded to them, so we chose those that were contained within the data available to us
 2. Pulled neccessary accounting variables from Compustat Annual Fundamentals dataset
-3. Created methods to calculate the measures from the accounting variables
+3. Created functions to calculate the measures from the accounting variables
-4. Created a dataframe that contained each (Firm, Year) and its firm performance measures (calculated by applying the previously-created methods to each firm's accounting variables in that year)
+4. Created a dataframe that contained each (Firm, Year) and its firm performance measures (calculated by applying the previously-created functions to each firm's accounting variables in that year)
     1. For measures such as stock price performance and volatility, data was pulled from Yahoo Finance
-5. Assign weights to each of the measures for the overall performance score calculation
+5. Assigned weights to each of the measures for the overall performance score calculation
     1. We ran a linear regression to fit the determinants of firm performance to Tobin's Q, often considered an indicator of firm performance
     2. Once the regression was fit, we utilized the independent variable coefficients of the regression as our weights
-6. Calculate performance score for each (Firm, Year)
+6. Calculated performance score for each (Firm, Year)
     1. Using `StandardScaler()`, data is standardized by removing the mean and scaling to unit variance
-    2. New values are multiplied by their corresponding weights, then summed by row to determine overall score
+    2. New values are multiplied by their corresponding column weights, then summed by row to determine overall score

 ```{python}
 performance_score = firm_performance